 How Long Does Le Creuset Cookware Last?

 Le Creuset guarantees it will last a lifetime.
-If you care for and maintain your Le Creuset pieces they will become heirloom pieces that your loved ones will enjoy long after you are no longer using them.
+If you care for and maintain your Le Creuset pieces, they will become heirloom pieces that your loved ones will enjoy long after you no longer use them.
 Le Creuset lasting forever?
-Nothing lasts forever, the more care and attention a Le Creuset receives the longer it will last…
+Nothing lasts forever; the more care and attention a Le Creuset receives, the longer it will last.

 Le Creuset Cookware – Warranty

 Le Creuset in Dishwasher

 Le Creuset says that you can clean Le Creuset cookware in the dishwasher.
 They also say hand washing is recommended in hot, soapy water, thorough rinsing, and drying.